TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/vpngw-disablebgproutepropagationtrue.md

 <!--/issueDescription-->

 ## **Recommended Steps**
-To restore route propagation for the VPN gateway, follow these steps:
+To enable route propagation for the VPN gateway, follow these steps:

 1. sign in to the Azure portal, and locate the affected route table.
 2. On the **Configuration settings** blade, select **Yes** under **propagate gateway routes**.